LineChan/push_swap/README.md

 ## Bonuses :star2:

-- [x] help option
+- [x] help page : use ./push_swap --help
 - [x] call and caller graphs of the project
 - [x] "advanced" parsing :  0 "4 2" 1 6"    3  7" 8
 - [x] option to clear up all redondant moves (ex : pb then pa)
 - [x] interactive display of both stacks at each step
 - [x] instructions display
 - [x] write instructions in a .txt file and read from it
-- [x] short script to execute quickly push_swap then checker with random numbers
+- [x] short script to execute quickly push_swap then checker with random numbers and shows some info (OK / KO, time, initial list)

 #  Sources :bookmark_tabs: